 An effective and efficient way of keeping information pertaining to your year's reign as County Dairy Princess is through a scrapbook.
-All county princesses are required to submit a scrapbook for judging at state pageant.
-Awards will be made during the State Pageant in September for outstanding scrapbooks.
+All county princesses are encouraged to submit a traditional scrapbook for judging at state competition, however the contest will be optional beginning in 2024.
+Awards will be made during the State Competition in September for outstanding scrapbooks.

 This scrapbook can be a valuable aid with your dairy promotion efforts and will serve as a lifelong memento of your year as Dairy Princess.
 The majority of your scrapbook should be a result of your own work.
+Remember, preparing a scrapbook is time consuming but it can be fun and very rewarding.
+Try to keep it up to date as you go through the year so it doesn't become a chore.
+You will treasure the memories it will hold for you in the many years to come.